Last Updated on March 19, 2021 by Julia Wilson

 The returning cat smells different

 Cats rely heavily on their sense of smell, much more than humans who are visual.
-A cat who has returned from the veterinarian will have different smell and body chemistry which causes the resident cat to perceive the returning cat as a stranger.
+A cat who has returned from the veterinarian will have a different smell and body chemistry which causes the resident cat to perceive the returning cat as a stranger.
 The returning cat can take on the smell of the practice itself, as well as medications or treatments (such as shampoos).

 The new smell may remind the resident cat of a previously stressful situation himself